 Greater visibility of contract processes is in high demand across all industries.
 In the manufacturing industry, 63.60% of U.S. individuals who are responsible for the creation, editing, and/or management of contracts indicated that scattered contracts created a challenge for their companies.
 By automating data intake with forms, you’re making the process more automated and visible.

 You will be hacked.
 Never think that your organization is too small or unappealing for cyber criminals.
 For example, the servers of Hawaiian Electric Industries operations were probed 60,000 times just in September 2016.
 That’s 2,000 times a day on the average!

-Using forms for data intake increases the integrity of your contract information because the transmission of that data is encrypted.
+Using forms for the intake of contract data increases the integrity of your contract information because the transmission of that data is encrypted.
 This way your employees don’t hold the risk of storing sensitive information on their email accounts and the data arrives directly to the database of your CLM software.
 This is just one of the many ways contract management software increases the security of your contracts.